Closed petition Review the Animal Welfare Regulations 2018 and DEFRA Guidance notes

 Read the response in full

-We have received a number of queries relating to the statutory guidance issued under the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 for home boarding and dog day-care.
+We received a number of comments relating to the statutory guidance issued under the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 for home boarding and dog day-care.
 Primarily, these are issues of clarity.
 We have discussed the specific issues that have been raised with our stakeholder groups which includes businesses, charities, veterinarians and local authorities.
-We have also examined the specific areas of the guidance that people have queried, to provide further clarity, to help improve the understanding among both local authorities and businesses.
-We are disseminating additional information to local authorities and stakeholders to ensure that the regulations continue to promote a high standard of animal welfare with a minimal disruption to businesses.
+We also met with the individuals that started the petition to discuss their concerns.
+We have made some adjustments to the · guidance, to address those comments, to provide further clarity and to help improve the understanding among both local authorities and businesses.
+This includes changes to the definition of a designated room in the home boarding guidance, so that hallways and bathrooms can be included as designated rooms as long as they meet certain standards, and so that dogs from the same household can share a designated room.
+We have disseminated the updated guidance to local authorities and stakeholders to ensure that the regulations continue to promote a high standard of animal welfare with a minimal disruption to businesses.
+The updated guidance has now been published on gov.uk.
+Feedback on the changes has been positive.

 Department for Environment, Food and Rural Affairs.